ppyne/electriccat/README.md

 To open an image file, simply drag and drop it onto the gray area or use the File / Open menu.

-No Zoom function is implemented at the moment, therefore choose a small image to test.
+~~No Zoom function is implemented at the moment, therefore choose a small image to test.~~

+A minimal Zoom feature has finaly been implemented.

+You can simply run it folowing this **DEMO LINK** [ppyne.github.io/electriccat/](https://ppyne.github.io/electriccat/).

-Normally, it is not necessary to load the application through a web server; it should run locally, directly in your browser, by opening the file named "index.html" in Chrome.
+Normally, it should not be necessary to load the application through a web server; it should run locally, directly in your browser, by opening the file named "index.html" in Chrome.
 Be sure to have all the folders present in the project nearby.

-You can also simply run it folowing this demo link [ppyne.github.io/electriccat](https://ppyne.github.io/electriccat/).

 Here is an ideal test image, save it on your computer,